vannguyengd/gooddata-ui/docs/arithmetic_measure.md

                 operator: 'difference'
             }
         },
+        format: '#,##0.00%',
-        alias: 'Difference of sold product A and B vs C' }
+        alias: 'Difference of sold product A and B vs C returned as percentage' }
 ];